Bachelor of Architecture | NDU

 Accreditation

-The Department of Architecture at the Ramez G. Chagoury Faculty of Architecture, Arts, and Design is currently a candidate for accreditation by NAAB.
-The Department is set to submit its self-study report to the NAAB committee with an official visit to campus soon after, scheduled for 2023.
+The Department of Architecture at the Ramez G. Chagoury Faculty of Architecture, Arts, and Design is officially eligible for candidacy for NAAB accreditation.
+The Department has submitted its Architecture Program Report for Initial Candidacy to the NAAB committee, and a campus visit is scheduled for Fall 2023.

 Program Educational Objectives